awsomplak/secure_nextcloud_casaos/README.md

 * **Forward Port**: The port for the Nextcloud container, which is `7580` from default installation config.
 * **Enable** `Websocket Support`.

+#### **Tab: SSL**
+* We don't need SSL configuration cause **Cloudflare** already have SSL and we will forward it to our nextcloud.

 #### **Tab: Advanced**
 * Paste the following custom Nginx configuration.
-This adds security headers and ensures the correct client information is passed to Nextcloud.
+This add some security headers configuration and ensures the correct client information is passed to Nextcloud.
     ```nginx
     # Security Headers
     add_header Strict-Transport-Security "max-age=15552000; includeSubDomains; preload" always;